software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 Write the final report for the course, which covers the following questions:

+- Scrum defines four events which take place during the Sprint.
+What are these events and what is the purpose of each event?
+How well did you succeed as a team to fulfil the purpose of each event?
+- Product backlog and Sprint backlog are perhaps the most important Scrum artifacts.
+What is their purpose?
+How well did your backlogs succeed to fulfil their purpose?
 - In which areas did you succeed _as a team_?
 In which areas there was room for improvement?
 - In which areas did you succeed _personally_?
 In which areas there was room for improvement?
-- What is the main goal of the Scrum's _Sprint Planning_ event?
-How well did you succeed in this goal as a team?
-- What is the main goal of the Scrum's _Daily Scrum_ event?
-How well did you succeed in this goal as a team?
-- What is the main goal of the Scrum's _Sprint Review_ event?
-How well did you succeed in this goal as a team?
-- What is the main goal of the Scrum's _Sprint Retrospective_ event?
-How well did you succeed in this goal as a team?
 - Based on your experiences during the course, what would be three important advice you would give to a new software development team?
 Justify why these advice are important
 - What did you learn during the course?
 What would you have wanted to learn more about?